Davej66/dfg/README.md

  * Lightouse (chrome developer tools) for security and load times.

 Button for member's Login, this feature is to follow at a later date.
 AS a temorary solution when the button is pressed the user is relocated to the website contact page.
 Unfortunately this solution as it is correctly coded raises an error in the W3C markup validator.
-I will look into the adding a modal to the button advising the feature is currently unvailable.
+I will look into the adding a link to the button advising the feature is currently unvailable.
 This will resolve the issue with he W3C markup validator report.
 This also applies to the book classes button feature.
 This solution will be added to the website by the close of play on the 15th July 2021.

 As discussed in ## Design Choices above whilst using coolors to find a better colour contrast the new choice of coloyrs but after changing the colour in the logo but reverted to the previous scheme because I felt it gave a bodlder aesthetic style to the website.